tonytw1/squirrel-detector/README.md

 ![Fox tagged in VoTT](vott-fox.png)

 These tools are optimised for smooth workflow.
-I mananged to tag 230 images in 30 minutes on my first attempt.
+I managed to tag 230 images in 30 minutes on my first attempt.
 This was much quicker than expected and a somewhat cathartic.

 VoTT can export to the TensorFlow Records format for direct import into TensorFlow.